russfeld/ksucs-hugo/content/3-markdown/01-frontmatter.md

 Instead of using `LastModifierDisplayName` and `LastModifierEmail`, this site is instead configured to use [Hugo Git Info Variables](https://gohugo.io/variables/git/) to pull that content from the git repository storing this website.

+This template adds one new Frontmatter option:

+* **ordinal**: this is used by the new [chapter](https://mcshelby.github.io/hugo-theme-relearn/cont/archetypes/) archetype to override the weight as the chapter's index.

+There are many other items that can be added.
+See [Hugo Frontmatter](https://gohugo.io/content-management/front-matter/) for details.
+The [Hugo Theme Relearn](https://mcshelby.github.io/hugo-theme-relearn/cont/frontmatter/index.html) documentation also has an exhaustive list of frontmatter options for the base theme.

 ### Reveal.js Slides

 For Reveal.js slides, the frontmatter is as follows: